Toric flat families, valuations, and applications to projectivized toric vector bundles: Equivariant sheaves and the category

 \begin{definition} For $(E, \v), (D, \w) \in \Vect_\Sigma$ the \emph{direct sum} is $(E, \v) \oplus (D, \w) = (E \oplus D, \v \oplus \w)$, where $(\v \oplus \w )(f + g) = \v(f) \oplus \w(g) \in \hat{\O}_\Sigma$. \end{definition}

-The space $(0, -\infty)$ is the additive identity for $\oplus$, and it is straightforward to show that $\oplus$ is both a product and coproduct in $\Vect_\Sigma$ (see \cite{nlab:biproduct}).
-The direct sum operation allows us to extend the notion of adapted basis (Definition \ref{adaptedbasis}) to the context of prevaluations into $\hat{\O}_\Sigma$.
-For a vector space $E$ and $\psi \in \hat{\O}_\Sigma$ we let $(E, \psi) \in \Vect_\Sigma$ denote the vector space with prevaluation which assigns every non-zero element of $E$ the function $\psi$.
+It is straightforward to show that $\oplus$ is both a product and a coproduct in $\Vect_\Sigma$ with the trivial prevalued vetor space $(\{0\}, \infty)$ as the identity object.
+We use $\oplus$ to extend the notion of adapted basis for pervaluations with values in $\overline{\Q}$ (Definition \ref{adaptedbasis}) to prevaluations with values in $\hat{\O}_\Sigma$.